 07 Mar OUR SUMMARY OF HOOTSUITE’S SOCIAL MEDIA TRENDS OF 2019

-The landscape of social media changes at lightning speed, and it’s vital for businesses to be aware of these changes as they arise.
-Social media management platform Hootsuite has recently released a forecast report to help us understand where social is going in 2019.
+Social media trends change at lightning speed, and it’s vital for businesses to be aware of these changes as they arise.
+Social media management platform Hootsuite has recently released a forecast report to help us understand where social media trends are heading in 2019.

-Here at Chronicle Republic we consider ourselves social media gurus, but we must admit – a few of these surprised even us!
+Here at Chronicle Republic we consider ourselves social media trend gurus, but we must admit – a few of these surprised even us!
 For your ease, we have put together a summary of the report findings.
-If you’d like to find out what your business should be looking out for this year in social media, keep reading!
+If you’d like to find out what your business should be looking out for this year in regards to social media trends, keep reading!

 Trend 1: Rebuilding trust